Billy-Spearman-WCCI/RaceCarExtension/README.md

         * `boolean` : `true` or `false`.
 Note that this is the only value allowed in `if ()`.
         * `byte` : In Java, this has values -128..127.
 In the sane world, it has values 0..255.
 Consists of 8 **bits**.
         * `char`: Two bytes in size, encodes the first 60000 or so **Unicode** characters.
 During American hegemony, ASCII used one byte (especially 0..127) to represent common characters.
+The boxed version is `Character`
         * `float`: A floating-point number.
 Rarely used, since memory is so cheap.
 Prefer `double`
         * `int`: Four bytes in size, so can go from -2Billion to 2Billion.
 Fine for indices and small numbers.
+The boxed version is `Integer`.
         * `long`: Eight bytes in size, so big enough for most purposes.
+The boxed version is `Long`.
         * `short`: Two bytes in size, so useful when you *know* that you're dealing with values <30000 or so.
         * `double`.
 A more precise floating-point number.
 But floating-point is dark magic nobody understands.
 If you need exact decimals, use `BigDecimal`.